Background pattern

 Recommended dose:

-Recommended dose: 2 to 40 mg divided into different doses per day.
+Recommended dose: 2 to 40 mg divided into several doses per day.

 Chronic treatment (prolonged) is not recommended.

-Diazepam is not recommended for children under 6 years old due to possible difficulties in swallowing.
+Diazepam is not recommended in children under 6 years due to possible difficulties in swallowing.
 There are more suitable pharmaceutical forms for young children.

 Use in elderly patients

 Your doctor will decide how much diazepam you should take and how often.
 The dose will be lower than the normal dose used for adults.
-Treatment should start with the lowest possible dose (2 to 2.5 mg, once or twice a day) and then gradually increase as needed and tolerated.
+Treatment should be started with the lowest possible dose (2 to 2.5 mg, one or two times a day) and then gradually increased, as needed and tolerated.

 Use in patients with renal failure

 Normally, no dose adjustment is necessary.
 However, patients with renal failure should be cautious when taking diazepam.
-Benzodiazepines with active metabolites, such as diazepam, should be avoided in patients with terminal renal disease.
+Benzodiazepines with active metabolites, such as diazepam, should be avoided in patients with end-stage renal disease.

 Use in patients with hepatic failure